 "I think he is fond of you."

-This is not the pillow talk she hoped for as she rode the shuttle to be with him.
+This isn't the pillow talk she hoped for as she rode the shuttle to be with him.
 "He's just being polite, Spock."

 He seems to consider that, then shakes his head.
 "No, I believe he approves of you."